 - Venous stasis ulcer.
 If you have trouble with your legs swelling, blood clots, or varicose veins, a venous stasis ulcer may appear on your lower leg—often near your inner ankle.
 The area may be red and warm, and you might notice drainage if it becomes infected.

 - Arterial/ischemic ulcer.
 This type of wound usually appears on toes, heels, the outer ankle, or other places that experience pressure from walking or ill-fitting shoes.
 They often have a “punched out” look, with a round and deep shape and well-defined edges.
 They typically indicate a severe blood flow problem (so they rarely bleed), and may be gray, black, yellow, or brown in color.

-Advanced Wound Healing from Austin Foot & Ankle Specialists
+Advanced Wound Healing from Austin Foot and Ankle Specialists

 When the stakes are high, “traditional” wound care methods alone might not quite cut it.
 Time is of the essence, and the faster your wound heals, the less likely you are to suffer a life-altering complication—and the sooner you can return to full activity.

 At Austin Foot and Ankle Specialists, we can augment the conventional strategies like debridement, offloading, and antibiotic medications with advanced techniques, including the use of amniotic fluids and grafts.

 As a matter of fact, the wound healing properties of amniotic membranes have been known for nearly a century, but recent medical advances have now made it possible to dehydrate and preserve the material, making it much more widely available as a treatment option.
 Amniotic material contains mesenchymal stem cells, growth factors, extracellular matrix molecules, and other natural biological materials which help to regulate tissue regeneration.